Get started - it's free!

 What is Jamf Pro posture integration?

-• Match Jamf Pro devices with corresponding devices in your tailnet, based on the serial numbers associated with a device.
+2. Matches Jamf Pro devices to devices in your tailnet based on serial numbers.

 Attribute keyDescriptionAllowed values